jmathias686/portfolio/README.md

-portfolio
-Portfolio of my favourite projects

-IDEAS:
+# Portfolio
+- Countdown webpage
+- Budgeting App
+- Tetris
+- DnD character sheet

+# Ideas

-Charity App - mobile app
+## Charity App - mobile app
-Inspired by Raiz
+##### Inspired by Raiz
-spare change (round to dollar on every purchase, maybe nearest power of 10 or something like that) can accumulate, and then when reaches certain amount, can be automatically donated to charities that a person wants
+Every transaction will accumulate the remainder to next dollar, and then when reaches certain amount, can be automatically donated to charities that a person wants
-Uses Bank API or something
-work out the architecture
+Select some charities that you want to donate to, and percentages of donations to each (sliders ui) Uses Bank API or something - Basiq?? - costs money Work out the architecture - flesh it out more
+- UI - phone app on SWIFT maybe?
+- API - secure and safe RESTful API, hosted on AWS or Azure?
+- Data and Database - hosted on AWS?

-Visual Coding for kids/students
+# Visual Coding for kids/students
+Similar to whats going around, but can have physical interactions with toys/learning models Kind of like that lego robowars I did in Year 10 but simplified and more intuitive for younger kids (ages 6-10)

-App for University students:
+# App for University students:
 	Progress Tracker
 	Results prediction for each subject - based on topics, content, style etc.
 	Machine Learning/Deep learning/Neural Networks for current marks to predicted marks

-Generals.io Bot:
+# Generals.io Bot:
 dev.generals.io/api

-NAS-like server:
+# NAS-like server:
 	server hosted on computer with storage at home accessible anywhere via url and login
 	additional private server only accessible locally?